alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 ### 1. *How* to display non-English characters in the console.

-Using the Windows API’s `wchar_t` based functionality is as of mid 2024 still the common way to make Windows applications work well with international text.
+As of mid 2024 the common way to make Windows applications work well with international text is still to use the Windows API’s `wchar_t` based functionality.
 However such `wchar_t` based code using the Windows API works only in Windows.
 This *how to* is about portable `char` based code.

 To make ordinary output via e.g. `cout` work in Windows you need to take control of four **text encodings** &mdash; how text is represented as a sequence of byte values: